Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/01-sequelize/01-sequelize.md

 ![screenshot](assets/01-pg-youarehere.png)

 ### Sequelize Connection
 To use Sequelize, we'll have to establish a connection.
 This is the standard approach from the [docs](http://docs.sequelizejs.com/manual/installation/getting-started.html#test-the-connection), and it is often copy and pasted into projects for setup.
 Simply put, it's allowing us to connect from our project to the Postgres database.
-Put this code into the `db.js` file in the server folder:
+If you haven't already done so, create the file `db.js` inside your `server` folder and put this code inside of it:

 ```js
 //1